-Programme GPA English Language Competency Relevant Degree Required Prior Knowledge Required Prior Experience MSc/ Postgraduate Diploma in Finance and Banking Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree from a Business School - - MSc/Post Graduate Diploma in IT Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A relevant Bachelors degree.
-The degree can be in one of many science or engineering disciplines, such as Computer Science, Artificial Intelligence, Cognitive Science, Engineering, Physics or Mathematics (with a programming background).
-Applicants must show evidence of basic knowledge and understanding of project management principles.
-This will be demonstrated through at least two years relevant work experience in a Project Management environment OR The applicant will show evidence of introductory Project Management training and related qualification (e.g. completion of APM Introductory Certificate in Project Management or similar) which demonstrates basic knowledge and understanding, OR The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre- masters programme (non-credit bearing) offered internally by BUiD." - MSc/ Postgraduate Diploma in Human Resource Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree in a business related subject - - Master of Business Administration Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree in a business related subject Students that have non- business related Bachelor degree will be required to For conditional admittance applicants may be required to submit a Portfolio of Evidence of their work achievements to demonstrate that they can benefit from, contribute to and succeed on 3 months or more work experience (including internships and part- time employment)
+Postgraduate Certificate in Project Management MSc/Postgraduate Diploma/ Postgraduate Certificate Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 First degree relating to building, architecture, engineering (civil, structural, mechanical and electrical) and surveying.
+Students who have a demonstrated through at least two years relevant work experience in a Project Management environment OR The applicant will show evidence of introductory Project Management training and related qualification (e.g. completion of APM Introductory Certificate in Project Management or similar) which demonstrates basic knowledge and understanding, OR The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre-masters programme (non-credit bearing) offered internally by BUiD."
+Minimum of one year experience in a relevant field Certificate in Construction Management Progression to Dissertation IELTS 6.5 or TOEFL iBT 92 business management can also join the programme provided they have some construction related work experience.
+MSc/ Postgraduate Diploma/ Postgraduate Certificate in Sustainable Design of the Built Environment Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A relevant first degree - - MSc / Postgraduate Diploma in Systems Engineering Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A Bachelors degree in either Engineering or Physics Or on successful completion of Premasters, Computer Sciences and Mathematics graduates will be eligible to apply for admission -